-- Class teachers endeavour to ensure that their children behave well at all times, following the School Rules, even when they are not present. - Teachers contribute to the open door policy for parents to deal with their concerns in a timely, respectful, sympathetic and professional manner, involving senior staff as appropriate. - Staff keep a record of significant incidents/log of behaviours for identified children which is monitored and reviewed by the leadership team. - Teaching Assistants, Special Needs Assistants and Midday Supervisors support the teaching staff in the above. - The headteacher will be responsible for ensuring that this policy is implemented and for reporting to the governing body on its impact. - Ensure that pupils are aware of the new protective measures set out by the school to minimise the spread of COVID 19, and that failure to follow those rules will result in consequences following the traffic light system ie. Warnings, missed playtimes, parents informed, depending on the severity of the infringement.
+- Class teachers endeavour to ensure that their children behave well at all times, following the School Rules, even when they are not present. - Teachers contribute to the open door policy for parents to deal with their concerns in a timely, respectful, sympathetic and professional manner, involving senior staff as appropriate. - Staff keep a record of significant incidents/log of behaviours for identified children which is monitored and reviewed by the leadership team. - Teaching Assistants, Special Needs Assistants and Midday Supervisors support the teaching staff in the above. - The headteacher will be responsible for ensuring that this policy is implemented and for reporting to the governing body on its impact. - Ensure that pupils are aware of and clearly understand (taking into account individual needs) the new protective measures and rules set out by the school to minimise the spread of COVID 19, and that failure to follow these measures and rules will result in consequences following the traffic light system.
+This may include: warnings, missed playtimes, parents informed, being taken home depending on the severity and frequency of the infringement.